PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN OSTEOPATHIC APPROACH TO THE CANINE PATIENT.

 Total number of study hours (taught content and self-directed study and case studies): 20 hours

 Module One is a compulsory part of the Level II pathway and an extension to Part I – found within Level I. Successful completion leads to a Certificate of Completion from the AOI – when taken in isolation or as part of the Level II Diploma in Osteopathic Approach to the Canine Patient, which is internally validated by the ESO.

 As a result of COVID 19 and its effects on everyone, we have reviewed our educational strategy.
-This means that the level II pathway, will be delivered online and (where applicable) via dual modality (with practicums).
-Under the new format, students may apply to take as many modules as they wish, but if they complete the entire pathway successfully, they will be awarded a Certificate by the ESO/AOI.
+This means that the Level II pathway, will be delivered online and (where applicable) via dual modality (with practicums).
+Under the new format, students may apply to one module at a time or they can study the online elements of all compulsory elements and then come to the UK for one consolidated practicum, which would run over 2 weeks plus two days with two weekends in between for respite and revision.
+This radically reduces flight costs for international students.
+Successful completion of the compulsory Level II pathway leads to a Diploma in Osteopathic Approach to the Canine Patient, internally validated by the ESO.

 - Adaptations of core osteopathic principles and concepts to enhance your canine practice